akrzemi1/papers/axiom_level_contract_statements.md

 At the same time we want to preserve the guarantee from [[WD]][1] that if the implementaiton can somehow determine the value that the predicate would return, it should be able to use this information for optimization or correctness verification purposes.
-Such optimizations are controversial and considered a defficiency in [[WD]][1], but we consider it an orthogonal issue to the one discussed in thes paper.
+Such optimizations are controversial and considered a defficiency in [[WD]][1] by some parties, but we consider it an orthogonal issue to the one discussed in thes paper.

 In this paper we do not discuss side effects being allowed in axiom-level contact statements.
 That will be the subject of another paper.